+A method of instruction explains the user interface Design for Wastewater Treatment

+in which an instructor to the user.

+works directly with an 2.
+Demonstration of the

+individual student. process with the help of

+examples to exhibit how a

+process or workflow is

+achieved.

+3. Method of review, which

+tests or reinforces the

+understanding of particular

+content in related section or

+module.

+4. Transition to additional

+sections or modules, which

+are built on previously

+provided instructions.

 MD3 ASSIGNMENT 1.
-To orient students to a PO a, b, c, d, Numerical Methods and Applied topic prior to classroom or e, f, g, h, i, j, Statistics, Environmental Chemistry and A method in which the Laboratory work. k, l Microbiology, Modeling of Natural instructor assigns 2.
-To set the stage for a Systems, Groundwater flow and reading to books, lecture demonstration or contaminant transport through porous periodicals, project or - discussion. media, Environmental Systems Analysis research papers or 3.
-To provide for or capitalize . exercises for the on individual differences in Solid and Hazardous Waste practice. ability, background, or Management, Industrial Wastewater experience through Management, Environmental Impact differentiated assignments.
-Assessment 4.
-To provide for the review of material covered in class or to give practice.
+To orient students to a topic PO a, b, c, d, Numerical Methods and Applied

+prior to classroom or e, f, g, h, i, j, k, Statistics, Environmental process

+A method in which the Laboratory work.
+1 chemistry and microbiology, Modeling of

+instructor assigns 2.
+To set the stage for a Natural Systems, Groundwater flow and

+reading to books, lecture demonstration or contaminant transport through porous

+periodicals, project or discussion. media, Geoenvironmental Engineering

+research papers or 3.
+To provide for or capitalize

+exercises for the practice. on individual differences in Solid and Hazardous Waste Management,

+ability, background, or Industrial Wastewater Management,

+experience through Environmental Impact Assessment

+differentiated assignments.

+4. To provide for the review of

+material covered in class or

+, to give practice.

 MD4 SEMINAR / TERM 1.
-To provide general PO a, h Physico-chemical Process for Water and PAPER guidance for a group Wastewater Treatment, Biological An arrangement working on an advanced Process Design for Wastewater involving the instructor - study or research project.
-Treatment, Industrial Wastewater and groups, rather than 2.
-To exchange information Management, Transport of Water and instructor and individual. on techniques and Wastewater approaches being explored by members of a study or research group.
-3. To develop new and imaginative solutions to problems under study by the group.
-4. To stimulate active participation.
-MD5 PRESENTATIONS 1.
-To develop imaginative PO a, e, h Physico-chemical Process for Water A method in which group solutions to problems and to stimulate thinking and and Wastewater Treatment, Biological discussion techniques are used to reach instructional stimulate thinking and interest and to secure Process Design for Wastewater objectives. student participation.
-Treatment, Industrial Wastewater
+To provide general guidance PO a, h Physico-chemical Process for Water and

+PAPER for a group working on an Wastewater Treatment, Biological Process

+An arrangement advanced study or research Design for Wastewater Treatment,